celestiaorg/docs/developers/blobstream.md

 validity of Celestia block headers on a target EVM chain using zero-knowledge (ZK) proofs, which allow inheriting all the security guarantees of Celestia.

+Please note: Blobstream remains early-stage, experimental software and users should use Blobstream at their own risk.

 ## Blobstream vs. data availability committees (DACs)